Is Boston Safe? – Boston Crime Rate & Statistics 2026

 Understanding your neighborhood’s crime profile is the first step.
 The second is taking action.
 Here are the measures that BPD, security experts, and the data itself point to as most effective for Boston homeowners:

 Professional alarm monitoring.
-Homes without security systems are up to 300% more likely to be targeted by burglars, according to a UNC Charlotte study.
-A professionally monitored alarm system with a UL-Listed central station — like the one operated by Alarm New England — ensures that police are dispatched immediately, even if you can’t reach your phone.
+Homes without security systems are up to 300% more likely to be targeted by burglars, according to a UNC Charlotte study of convicted offenders.
+A professionally monitored alarm system with a UL-Listed central station, like the one operated by Alarm New England, ensures that police are dispatched immediately, even if you can’t reach your phone.

 Visible security cameras.
 Modern HD cameras with motion detection and video analytics serve a dual purpose: they deter opportunistic criminals and provide clear evidence for police investigations.
 Smart cameras can send instant alerts to your phone when motion is detected around your property.

 Smart home automation.
-Timed lights, smart locks, and thermostat automation create the appearance of an occupied home — one of the simplest and most effective burglary deterrents.
+Timed lights, smart locks, and thermostat automation create the appearance of an occupied home.
+This is one of the simplest and most effective burglary deterrents.
 Many homeowners control all of these through a single app alongside their alarm system.

 Window and door sensors.
 Given that forced entry through doors and windows accounts for the majority of residential burglaries in Boston, sensor-based detection provides the critical first seconds of alert time that make the difference between a completed burglary and a deterred one.
 Learn more in our guides to window security measures and reinforcing your doors.